kareemabulez/Author-Identification/README.md

 - Compare against the actual author (Record:getAuthor) and count your correct guesses.

 There are 100 tests in `test.csv`, my test solution appears to be pretty good at guessing authors with around 87 / 100 correct guesses.

+## Tips
+- Copy a few lines from `train.csv` into a new file (or just write a couple lines from scratch) and do your testing on that.
+Make sure your frequencies are correct and your hashtable is working.
+- If you use the ArrayList solution mentioned about - feel free to use any methods in that class that might help you out (perhaps `size()`).